 Last week, the ACCC released its Interim Guidelines on how it will interpret the new test and its general approach to investigating contraventions of the new provisions.

-In this competition law update, Moulis Legal senior lawyer, Emily Murphy, explains the new effects test, and provides insights into how businesses may avoid unwanted investigations and prosecutions.
+In this competition law update, Moulis Legal senior associate, Emily Jennings, explains the new effects test, and provides insights into how businesses may avoid unwanted investigations and prosecutions.

 It is not often that such significant and fundamental changes are made to key legal principles and tests in competition law.
 However, the Harper review into competition law in Australia identified issues that required attention and section 46 of the Act, which governs misuse of market power, was a clear priority.